R0NAM1/SimpleCast/README.md

 Client Downloads:
 https://r0nam1.github.io/SimpleCast/

 SimpleCast is an AioRTC based software that takes any video and audio frames and sends them over the network via the WebRTC standard to 'cast' to another display.
-Completely complient with WebRTC and HTTP standards, so implementing a custom client is easy, along with automation.
+Completely complient with WebRTC and HTTP standards and easy to manage, so implementing a custom client is easy, along with automation.
 It runs on any Debian flavored distro.

 For use anywhere that wireless casting akin to a ChromeCast is wanted, but with more management and the ability to do pin authentication and other like-features.